russmckendrick/records/content/albums/clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818/index.md

 ---
 title: "Ride Reimagined By Pêtr Aleksänder - Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
-album_artist: "Ride Reimagined By Pêtr Aleksänder"
+artist: "Ride Reimagined By Pêtr Aleksänder"
-album_title: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
+album_name: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
 date: 2021-06-12
 release_id: "15229818"
 slug: "clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818"
+hideSummary: true
 cover:
     image: "clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818.jpg"
+    alt: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride Reimagined By Pêtr Aleksänder"
+    caption: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride Reimagined By Pêtr Aleksänder"
-tags: ["Electronic", "Rock", "Classical"]
+genres: ["Electronic", "Rock", "Classical"]
-hideSummary: true
+styles: ["Alternative Rock", "Modern", "Downtempo"]
 ---

 ## Tracklisting